tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/基础服务/标准直播服务费用_intl_en.md

 #### Details

-- Billable item: downstream traffic generated during LVB playback in the Chinese mainland
+- Billable item: Downstream traffic consumed during LVB playback in the Chinese mainland
 - Billing rules: Fees are calculated by multiplying the total traffic generated in a day by the unit price of the corresponding tier.
 - Calculation formula:
-  - Consumed traffic = Bitrate/8 × Total watch duration.
+  - Consumed traffic = Bitrate/8 x Total playback duration.

->?Total watch duration = Daily average number of online viewers × Average watch duration per viewer.
-That is to say, the total watch duration is the same if 1 viewer watches for 60 minutes and 60 viewers watch for 1 minute each.
+>?Total playback duration = Daily number of online viewers x Average playback duration per viewer.
+That is to say, the total playback duration is the same if 1 viewer watches for 60 minutes and 60 viewers watch for 1 minute each.

-  - Traffic fees = Consumed traffic × Unit price of the corresponding tier
+  - Traffic fees = Consumed traffic x Unit price of the corresponding tier

 #### Billing example

-- Assume that an LVB session lasts for 2 hours at a bitrate of 1 Mbps, which is the sum of the audio bitrate and the video bitrate.
-If you enable transcoding and specify a video bitrate, the sum of the audio bitrate and the specified video bitrate will be used for billing.
-If 100 viewers watch for 1 hour each and 50 viewers watch for 2 hours each, the consumed traffic will be:
+- Assume that an LVB session lasted for 2 hours at a bitrate of 1 Mbps (This is the sum of the audio bitrate and the video bitrate.
+If you enable transcoding and specify a video bitrate, the sum of the audio bitrate and the specified video bitrate will be used for billing).
+If 100 viewers watched the live stream for 1 hour each and 50 viewers watched it for 2 hours each, the consumed traffic would be:
-  1 (Mbps)/8 × 7,200 (s) × 50 (Viewers) + 1 (Mbps)/8 × 3,600 (s) × 100 (Viewers) = 90,000 (MB) = 90 GB.
+  1 (Mbps)/8 x 7,200 (s) x 50 (Viewers) + 1 (Mbps)/8 x 3,600 (s) x 100 (Viewers) = 90,000 (MB) = 90 GB.
-- Assume that you use the LVB service on January 4, 2022 and generate 90 GB of downstream traffic.
-On January 5, 2022, you will be charged:
+- Assume that you used the LVB service on January 4, 2022 and consumed 90 GB of downstream traffic.
+On January 5, 2022, you would be charged:
-  0.0423 (USD/GB) × 90 (GB) = 3.807 USD.
+  0.0423 (USD/GB) x 90 (GB) = 3.807 USD.
 - By default, fees are billed by downstream usage.
-However, upstream usage will also be billed when the ratio of upstream usage to downstream usage is larger than 1:10 and the daily upstream peak bandwidth exceeds 100 Mbps.
-Upstream usage is billed according to the same billing modes and tiered pricing rules as downstream usage.
+However, upstream usage will also be billed if the ratio of upstream usage to downstream usage is larger than 1:10 and the peak upstream bandwidth used in a day exceeds 100 Mbps.
+The same billing mode, list prices, and tiered pricing rules apply to downstream and upstream usage.
   <span id="bandwidth"></span>

 ### Bill-by-bandwidth